Dr. Romain Libbrecht

 Libbrecht R., Schwander T., Keller L. (2011) Genetic components to caste allocation in a multiple-queen ant species.
 Evolution 65: 2907-2915.

-Majoe, M., Libbrecht, R., Foitzik, S. Nehring, V., Queen loss increases worker survival in leaf-cutting ants under paraquat-induced oxidative stress.
-Philosophical Transactions of the Royal Society B, in press.
+Majoe M, Libbrecht R, Foitzik S, Nehring V (2021) Queen loss increases worker survival in leaf-cutting ants under paraquat-induced oxidative stress.
+Philosophical Transactions of the Royal Society B 376: 20190735

 Körner M, Vogelweith F, Libbrecht R, Foitzik S, Feldmeyer B & Meunier J (2020) Offspring reverse transcriptome responses to maternal deprivation when reared with pathogens in an insect with facultative family life.
 Proceedings of the Royal Society B 287 (1926), 20200440